laher/neorg-codecap/README.md

   You can then put this initial configuration in your `init.vim` file.

-  TODO test the setup, add key mappings.
+  TODO test the setup, add override key mappings.
 (Please see lazy config for now, for clues)

   ```vim
   lua << EOF